EU AI Act: Frequently Asked Questions Answered

 11. What Documentation Do I Need?

-For high-risk AI systems, the documentation burden is substantial.
-Article 11 and Annex IV specify the technical documentation requirements, which include:
+Be honest with yourself here: for high-risk AI systems, the paperwork is heavy.
+Article 11 and Annex IV spell out the technical documentation you need, and the list runs deep:

 - General description of the AI system (intended purpose, developer identity, version history)